 Green Card through Adjustment of Status

-We help individuals in the United States obtain Green Cards through qualifying family members.
+Our law firm helps individuals obtain Green Cards through qualifying family members, including green cards for spouses and children of permanent residents and green cards for parents and siblings of U.S. citizens.
 To be eligible to apply for a Green Card, a foreign national must be sponsored by a qualifying family relative who is at least 21 years of age and is either a U.S. Citizen or a U.S. Lawful Permanent Resident.

-The Adjustment of Status Application comprises two parts, the I-130 Petition for Alien Relative, filed by the sponsoring relative, and the I-485 Application to Register Permanent Residence or Adjust Status (Green Card application), filed by a foreign national applicant.
+The Adjustment of Status Application comprises two parts: the I-130 Petition for Alien Relative, filed by the sponsoring relative, and the I-485 Application to Register Permanent Residence or Adjust Status (Green Card application), filed by a foreign national applicant.

 Immigrant visas for immediate relatives (spouses, children under 21, and parents) of U.S. citizens are always unlimited.
 In those cases, both I-130 and I-485 can be filed concurrently, and there is no waiting time.

 Other family-based green card categories, such as brothers and sisters of U.S. citizens and spouses of Lawful Permanent Residents, have a limited number of immigrant visas issued each year.
 This means that applicants under these categories will first need to file the I-130 Petition and, once approved, wait for the “priority date” (the filing date of the I-130 Petition) to become current under their visa category.
-Only then can they apply for their Green Card. (https://travel.state.gov/content/travel/en/legal/visa-law0/visa-bulletin.html)
+Only then can they apply for their Green Card.

 Forms and Documents